 I first discovered Nigella Lawson at the library.
 I had just started baking at Bordertown Coffee, and was working solo in the kitchen, 50-60 hours a week.
 I had some experience under my belt, but was now in charge of it all: opening the kitchen, baking everything we sold for the day, washing all the dishes I used plus anything the counter staff couldn’t get to, jumping in on the counter when it got crazy busy, and keeping the bake case interesting so people would return the following day.
 At the time I had no extra money for purchasing cookbooks, so I would make weekly trips to the library and check out every single baking book they had, then request dozens more to pick up the following week.
 I’d make my way home and then fall into bed; my feet throbbing and my legs aching, and read through hundreds of recipes, making mental notes of cookies and cakes and bars and breads I wanted to try, or adapt, at the store.

-One of the books I checked out frequently was Lawson’s How to Be a Domestic Goddess.
+One of the books I checked out frequently was Lawson’s How to Be a Domestic Goddess (affiliate link).
 I was drawn immediately to the black cover and the cupcake on front, and Lawson’s well-written, evocative headnotes and her philosophy on baking and cooking held my interest.
 I made so many things from those pages: Snickerdoodles, Baklava Muffins, Rhubarb Tart, Chocolate Loaf Cake, Chocolate Cheesecake, Peanut Butter Squares, and Espresso Cupcakes, just to name a few.

 The trouble with much modern cooking is not that the food it produces isn’t good, but that the mood it induces in the cook is one of the skin-of-the-teeth efficiency, all briskness and little pleasure.
 Sometimes that’s the best we can manage, but at other times we don’t want to feel like a postmodern, postfeminist, overstretched woman but, rather, a domestic goddess, trailing nutmeggy fumes of baking pie in our languorous wake.